bi-labor/es-mssql/docs/exercise1.md

 ## Prepare and check the data

-1. Go to the `data` folder and extract the zip file.
+1. Download the data files from [here](BXBooks-CSV.zip) and extract the contents of this zip into the `data` folder.

+   > Unfortunately we cannot include this in the starter repository due to limitations of GitHub Template Repositories.
+Hence the manual step here.

 1. Open the CSV files to check their contents.